Cameron Parish, Louisiana: Politics

 Cameron Parish, once solidly Democratic, has trended sharply Republican in recent years.
+Like other Acadian parishes with large Cajun populations, Cameron has turned sharply right in the 21st century based on cultural issues and Democrats' discomfort with the oil and gas industry.
 The Republican nominee has won upwards of 80% of the vote in every presidential election since 2008.
-In 2020, Republican Donald Trump won nearly 91% of the vote in Cameron Parish, his strongest showing in Louisiana.
+With Donald Trump receiving almost 91% of the vote in 2020 in Cameron, as well as over 92% of the vote in 2024, it was the ‘reddest’ parish in the State in both elections.